deleSerna/deleSerna.github.io/_posts/2019-03-23-welcome-to-jekyll.markdown

 categories: Java Springboot Kubernetes ElasticSearch
 ---
 I have recently developed a demo springboot ( version 2.2.5) application which use java 11 ( using modular system introduced in java 9), an elasticsearch( version and 6.6.1) and mysql
 (Version 8.0.17).
 Then I went ahead and tried to deploy it in a local kubernetes cluster.
 Although there was numerous tutorials about deployment in Kubernetes, I could not find a single sample application which cover all the aspects in a single place.
 In this article, I will briefly go through the some of the issues which I faced during the deployment and the solution for that.
 I am not going through all the details  of  Kubernetes deployment file I used because you can find the details in so many other places.
-Source code can be fount [here][git-hub].
+Source code can be found [here][git-hub].

 [git-hub]: https://github.com/deleSerna/springbootelasticsearchdemo